imbeacon/thingsboard.github.io/docs/iot-gateway/config/rest.md

 Types of request converters:
 1. json -- Default converter
-2. custom -- Custom converter (You can write it by yourself, and it will use to convert incoming data from the broker.)
+2. custom -- Custom converter (You can write it by yourself, and it will use to convert incoming data.)

 {% capture restconvertertypespec %}
 json<small>Recommended if json will be received in the request</small>%,%json%,%templates/iot-gateway/rest-converter-json-config.md%br% custom<small>Recommended if bytes or anything else will be received in the request</small>%,%custom%,%templates/iot-gateway/rest-converter-custom-config.md{% endcapture %}

-{% include content-toggle.html content-toggle-id="RequestConverterTypeConfig" toggle-spec=restconvertertypespec %}
+{% include content-toggle.html content-toggle-id="restConverterTypeConfig" toggle-spec=restconvertertypespec %}

 ### Attribute update section